AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 is because with type hinting, PHP will automatically recast the type if it can and throw a `TypeError` exception if it can not.

-Personally I find automatic type casting to be dangerous, so this class does use parameter type hinting *except* with this parameter, to make sure that if a value is specified, it is type `bool`.
-All other parameters, the type is checked by the method itself.
-If `$strictType` is `FALSE` *and* it is *safe* to recast a parameter that does not meet the expected type, then the method will recast the parameter itself.
-Otherwise it throws an exception.
+Personally I find automatic type casting to be dangerous, so I do not use parameter type hinting very often.

 PSR-16 Parameters